 Find the complete list of ingredients, quantities, and instructions in the recipe card at the end of this post.

-(1) To a saucepan, add the strawberries, maple syrup, and lemon juice.
+Step 1: Add the strawberries, maple syrup, and lemon juice to a small saucepan.
 Bring the ingredients to a simmer over medium-high heat.

-(2) Once it boils and bubbles, turn it down to medium heat.
+Step 2: Once the mixture boils and bubbles, reduce to a medium-low heat.
 Continue to simmer for about 10-12 minutes, stirring the mixture often.

-(3) Once the strawberries have broken down and softened turn off the heat and whisk in the chia seeds.
-The heat from the strawberry conserve will help the chia seeds to soak in the moisture faster and become soft.
+Step 3: Once the strawberries have broken down and softened, turn off the heat and whisk in the chia seeds.
+The heat from the strawberry conserves will help the chia seeds to soak in the moisture faster and become soft.

-(4) Remove the saucepan from the heat and allow the jam to cool for about 10-12 minutes.
+Step 4: Remove the saucepan from the heat and allow the jam to cool for 10-12 minutes.
 Give the chia jam a whisk or a stir every so often to help break up any clumps of chia seeds.
+Once at room temperature, transfer the strawberry jam to a glass jar.

 When it comes to strawberry recipes, I always recommend using the best seasonal strawberries you can find.
 If strawberries are out of season, you can go for frozen berries instead - it will still be delicious!